ardanlabs/gotraining/topics/go/language/methods/README.md

 ## Methods

 Methods are functions that are declared with a receiver which binds the method to a type.
-Methods and can be used to operate on values or pointers of that type.
+Methods can be used to operate on values or pointers of that type.

 ## Notes